akoskm/akoskm.github.io/_posts/2020-02-06-testing-implementation-details.md

 ### What are implementation details?

-Let's say you shipped a software that sorts To-do list items by their weight.
+Let’s say you release software that sorts To-do list items by their weight.
 To sort this list, you used [Insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) because of its simplicity.
 This is one of the lists your software displays: